ben-n93/SQL-tips-and-tricks/README.md

 *
 FROM video_content
 WHERE 1=1
-AND series_id NOT IN (SELECT DISTINCT SERIES_ID FROM archive) -- Be mindful of NULL values (see tip 9).
+AND series_id NOT IN (SELECT DISTINCT SERIES_ID FROM archive) -- Be mindful of NULL values.

 -- Correlated subquery.
 SELECT